Is your dog bored? Try these dog games and activities to keep him active and stimulated.

-After some searching, we found that Milk-Bone® Active™ Toys are designed to mentally and physically stimulate dogs by challenging them to get a treat out of the toy.
+After some searching, we found some dog toys designed to mentally and physically stimulate dogs by challenging them to get a treat out of the toy.

 It’s important to keep a dog active and stimulated.
 Especially if they are home alone during the day or don’t spend time with other animals.